Skip to main content

 A personal connection is tied to an individual.
 Any data synced from this integration is only visible to you — no one else in your Windmill organization can see it.
 This is a good option if you want to connect personal Notion pages or private notes without sharing them across your team.

-Choosing a Connection Type
+Choosing a connection type

 AccountPersonal